chainengine-xyz/chainengine-sdk/README.md

 # ChainEngine SDK Unity

-ChainEngine SDK is a easy to use set of tools to enable game developer to quikly integrate their game to the Blockchain.
+ChainEngine SDK is a easy to use set of tools to enable game developers to quikly integrate their game to the Blockchain.

 ## Instalation